Dabido11/David-s-Fantastic-Notes/personal/dnd/icespire/dm_notes/Code Blizzard/Freezing Undead.md

 - We've taken shelter in our homes and shops, but this constant state of hail won't get any better.
 I wonder if we'll be able to get out of our houses soon.

 ## Development (Planning) (Phase 1)
-- Blizzard gets worse, with spikes of ice forming instead of hail, dealing 1d4 damage per failed DEX save and the outright environment turning into a thick, unbreathable fog (CON Save, failed will induce 1d8 damage per 5 ft movement)
+- Blizzard gets worse, with spikes of ice forming instead of hail (waves happening every 3 in-game hours), dealing 1d4 damage per failed DEX save
+- A thick, unbreathable fog arrives with these waves of ice that travel at 70 ft (CON Save, failed will induce 1d8 damage per turn in the fog)
 - A mysterious castle of magical ice engraved with runes rises in the centre of the city, freezing the river and spreading it towards Thundertree and the rest of Neverwinter forest
 - The river's water cannot be touched or digested as it will deal 1d4 cold damage to any creature that makes these actions